 Against this backdrop, merchants need to be mindful of how to appeal to this more cost-conscious segment.

 With travel and cultural offerings, a lot less accessible due to the pandemic, product purchases are on the increase compared with previous years.
 Framing your offerings in the context of a likely home-bound festive season and New Year is a great way to boost your perceived value as a retailer.

 Furthermore, research shows that where consumers are putting their money is being dictated by how retailers have responded to the pandemic.
 57% of consumers say that they are inspired to shop with brands who they view as having supported their staff and local communities this year.

 With this in mind, it’s worth thinking about how your seasonal messaging and communications can speak to the efforts you’ve made to keep operations as normal as possible – consumers may thank you for it in the form of sales!

 The pandemic has forced many merchants to pivot their supply chain management and omnichannel strategies – but this hasn’t dampened consumer expectations for seamless retail experiences.

-With consumers more reliant than ever on eCommerce to fulfill their holiday shopping needs, they want greater reassurance that their orders will make it from A to B without disruption.
-In fact, 80% of consumers now want retailers to offer a same-day shipping option.
+With consumers more reliant than ever on ecommerce to fulfill their holiday shopping needs, they want greater reassurance that their orders will make it from A to B without disruption.

 To fulfill this demand for ever-faster delivery, retailers need to think even more carefully about the placement of their warehouses and fulfillment centers.
 With brand reputation now resting more heavily on the efficiency of the order fulfillment process, ‘multi-node’ fulfillment networks carry a huge amount of strategic value.